YinHK-gameDev/unity-learn/camera & render pipelines/Physical camera.md

 Similarly, you can use a horizontal lens shift to capture wide objects without the distortion you might get by rotating the camera.

+For example, in a racing game, you might want to keep the perspective low to the ground.
+A lens shift is a way of achieving an oblique frustum without scripting.

 ### Gate Fit
 The Camera component’s Gate Fit property determines what happens when the Game view and the physical camera sensor have different aspect ratios.